Jbleezy/BO2-Reimagined/README.md

 * Decreased attract radius on ground by 50%
 * Decreased time on ground from 16 seconds to 10 seconds
 * Bounces off walls when thrown
+* Added weapon name on HUD
 * Changed powerup fx color to blue
 * Able to drop when players are down
 * No longer able to drop when another meat powerup is already dropped
 * Message shows when the meat is grabbed and landed on a player
 * Meleeing while the meat is moving no longer grabs the meat
 * Removed pick up trigger
+* Replaced with Richtofen's Head on Cell Block and Docks

 ## Persistent Upgrades
 * Removed